Welcome to Year 2!

 This topic has been chosen to provide the children with opportunities to develop a wide range of geography and science skills including finding out about animals in different climate zones across the world, learn about their diet and how they adapt to their habitat.
 Towards the end of the term, we will be having a visit from Oreo and friends who are a company that bring a variety of amazing creatures into school so that the children can interact with a range of animals that they may have never seen or heard of before.

 We are continuing with our topic approach to homework this year and in addition to their reading book, weekly spellings and maths homework, children must also complete at least 1 homework project based upon our topic.
-Your child will receive their homework sheet on the first week back this half term.
+Your child will receive their homework sheet on the first week back this half term, a copy can be found here.

 Each of the projects have been designed to allow children to develop their creative and critical thinking skills.
 Remember that you can work with your child on homework and it’s a fun activity to do with your child.
 We hope you enjoy completing some of these homework projects with your children.